brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

         ns1.example.net.
 IN DNST 1 "."
         ns2.example.net.
 IN DNST 1 "." alpn=dot

+And similarly, if another zone with many name server names wanted to have a policy of all-ADoT support (i.e. every name server supports ADoT), this could be encoded as:

+        *.example2.net DNST 1 "." alpn=dot

-The first parameter is the SvcPriority, which must be non-zero (zero indicates AliasForm SVCB record type).
-Note that it is possible to use different SvcPriority, directing resolvers to prefer non-DoT over DoT or vice versa.
-This would be appropriate based on the resolver's local policy, and potentially support mandatory use of DoT if present on any server in the NS RRset.
+In each case, the first parameter is the SvcPriority, which must be non-zero (zero indicates AliasForm SVCB record type).

+Note that it is possible for the resolver to use alter or ignore SvcPriority based on its own local policy.
+For instance, a resolver to prefer non-DoT over DoT or vice versa.
+Local policy might be to override SvcPriority ordering, and/or ignore some of the records.
+For example, a resolver might prefer to support mandatory use of DoT if present on any server in the NS RRset.

 ## DANE TLSA Records for ADoT

 The presence of ADoT requires additionally that a TLSA [@!RFC6698] record be provided.
-A new RRTYPE is to be created for this as an alias of TLSA, with mnemonic of "ADOTC" (ADOT Certificate).
+A new RRTYPE is to be created for this as an alias of TLSA, with mnemonic of "TLSADOT" (TLS ADOT Certificate).
 This record will be published at the location NS_NAME, where NS_NAME is the name of the name server.
 Any valid TLSA RDATA is permitted.
 The use of Certificate Usage types PKIX-TA and PKIX-EE is NOT RECOMMENDED.
 The use of Certificate Usage types DANE-TA TLSA records may provide more flexibility in provisioning, including use of wild cards.
 Per [@!RFC7218;@!RFC6761] the RECOMMENDED Selector and Matching types for this are CERT and FULL, giving the recommended TLSA record type of DANE-TA CERT FULL, with the full encoded certificate.

-Note that this ADOTC record is "wildcard friendly".
+Note that this TLSADOT record is "wildcard friendly".
 Use of aggressive synthesis by resolvers (per [@!RFC8198]) allows RRTYPE-specific wildcards to be used, avoiding repetitive entries where the RDATA is identical.

 ### Example

-In the above example, ns2.example.net supports DNS over TLS, and would need to have a TLSA record.
+In the above example, ns2.example.net supports DNS over TLS, and thus would need to have a TLSA record.
 The zone would include:

         ns2.example.net.
-IN ADOTC DANE-TA CERT FULL (signing cert)
+IN TLSADOT DANE-TA CERT FULL (signing cert)

-If there were another zone containing many DNS server names, example2.net, it would be relatively simple to apply a wildcard record and use a signing cert (rather than end-entity cert) in the ADOTC record).
+If there were another zone containing many DNS server names, example2.net, it would be relatively simple to apply a wildcard record and use a signing cert (rather than end-entity cert) in the TLSADOT record).
 This would allow DNS caching to avoid repeated queries to the authoritative server for the zone containing the DNS server names, to obtain the TLSA-type information.
 This would look like the following:

-        *.example2.net IN ADOTC DANE-TA CERT FULL (signing cert) ns1.example2.net IN A IP_ADDRESS1
+        *.example2.net IN TLSADOT DANE-TA CERT FULL (signing cert) ns1.example2.net IN A IP_ADDRESS1
         ns2.example2.net IN A IP_ADDRESS2
         ns3.example2.net IN A IP_ADDRESS3